alxarch/ycat/README.md

 # ycat

-Comand line processor for YAML/JSON files using [Jsonnet](https://jsonnet.org/)
+Command line processor for YAML/JSON files using [Jsonnet](https://jsonnet.org/)

+## Usage
 ```
+ycat - command line YAML/JSON processor

+USAGE:
+    ycat [OPTIONS] [INPUT...]
-Usage: ycat [options|files...]
+    ycat [OPTIONS] [PIPELINE...]

-Options:
+PIPELINE:
+    [INPUT...]
+[ENV...]
+EVAL

+OPTIONS:
     -h, --help                   Show help and exit
+    -o, --out {json|j|yaml|y}    Set output format

+INPUT:
+    [FILE...]
+Read values from file(s)
-    -y, --yaml [files...]
+    -y, --yaml [FILE...]
 Read YAML values from file(s)
-    -j, --json [files...]
+    -j, --json [FILE...]
 Read JSON values from file(s)
-    -n, --null                   Use null value input (no reading)
+    -n, --null                  Inject a null value
-    -o, --out {json|j|yaml|y}    Set output format
-        --to-json                Output JSON one value per line (same as -o json, -oj)
-    -a, --array                  Merge values into an array
+    -a, --array                 Merge values to array

-    -e, --eval <snippet>         Process values with Jsonnet
+ENV:
-    -v, --var <var>=<code>       Bind Jsonnet variable to code
+    -v, --var <VAR>=<CODE>       Bind Jsonnet variable to code
-              <var>==<value>     Bind Jsonnet variable to a string value
+              <VAR>==<VALUE>     Bind Jsonnet variable to a string value
-    -i, --import <var>=<file>    Import file into a local Jsonnet variable
+    -i, --import <VAR>=<FILE>    Import file into a local Jsonnet variable
-        --input-var <var>        Change the name of the input value variable (default x)
+        --input-var <VAR>        Change the name of the input value variable (default x)
-        --max-stack <size>       Jsonnet VM max stack size (default 500)
+        --max-stack <SIZE>       Jsonnet VM max stack size (default 500)

+EVAL:
+    -e, --eval <SNIPPET>         Process values with Jsonnet

+If no INPUT is specified, values are read from stdin as YAML.
+If FILE is "-" or "" values are read from stdin until EOF.
+If FILE has no type option format is detected from extension.
 ```

-### Arguments

-All non-option arguments are files to read from.
-Format is guessed from extension and fallsback to YAML.

-If filename is `-` values are read from stdin using the last specified format or YAML

 ## Examples

 Concatenate files to a single YAML stream (type is selected from extension)